zeux/zeux.github.io/_posts/2019-07-17-serializing-pipeline-cache.md

 Some, older, drivers neglect to verify the UUID correctly.
 As a result, during a driver update application may try to give the blob with a stale UUID to the driver, the driver will try to interpret this as recent data and as a result, `vkCreatePipelineCache` may crash.
 Note that in general `vkCreatePipelineCache` doesn't provide a guarantee that it accepts *arbitrary* data and can handle it cleanly.

 Some drivers, including pretty recent ones, may neglect to update UUID in a driver update that actually breaks compatibility of the shader pipeline binary.
-This can happen during a driver version update (although this is very rare), or - something that happens trivially on current drivers of at least one major vendor - between driver binaries that are built from the same version for different ABI.
+This can happen during a driver version update (although this is rare), or - something that happens trivially on current drivers of at least one major vendor - between driver binaries that are built from the same version for different ABI.
 If a 32-bit driver and a 64-bit driver that ship on the same system have the same pipeline UUID, then *saving* the cache from a 32-bit version of the application and *loading* it from a 64-bit version may cause the driver to crash - which is *exactly* what happens when you ship a 32-bit version of your application and then update it to 64-bit following Google's guidelines.

 # Is the data the same?